szcstamas/sztamas-bmszc2023/README.md

 #### Attention!
 This project can be viewed only in Hungarian language.
-Previews of website are in the folder called "demos" (go ahead and download those mkv/mp4 files if you interested).
+You can download previews (mkv/mp4 files) of website from folder called "demos" if you interested.

 ------
 # Dokumentáció - Fontos információk a webalkalmazással kapcsolatban